 Essentially 2 things happened, one was quite a positive one, in that some of the artists emerging from that downtown scene were gaining traction within the wider art world with distinctive lens based art.
 Although not a great deal actually links the so-called Photoconceptualists to each other except Vancouver itself, I suppose it was impossible to resist creating a “Vancouver art brand”, given Vancouver’s relative anonymity (Perry’s article notwithstanding) within the larger Canadian and international art scenes.
 Creating the “Vancouver School of Photoconceptualism” presented Vancouver art to the larger international market, but in doing so inevitably it created the sense that anything that didn’t belong to this movement essentially didn’t exist.

 In theory, there is nothing really wrong with photo conceptualism as a practice, although I suppose for me I find it disappointing because what is known as the “Vancouver movement of photo conceptualism” seems to be so male-dominated and so dependent upon having access to extremely high quality high-end camera equipment and expensive display.
 I’m a huge fan of William Egglestone, so don’t think I don’t see the beauty in the banal. yet much of the Photoconceptualist output seems to me to be quite overly banal.
-Maybe it’s my loathing of conceptual art.
-I gave it my best shot and gave up on it.
+Quite a lot of conceptual art is too banal for me.
 Give me Rubens over Martin Creed any day.
-Deep down I always felt that way, but I felt I had to try and appreciate conceptual art, but I don’t.
 If I want philosophy I don’t want it half baked; I’ll read a book or watch a good film like Astra Taylor’s Examined Life or one of Slavoj Zizek’s film essays.